oven-sh/bun/README.md

 While you could use bun's bundler & transpiler separately to build for browsers or node, bun doesn't have a minifier or support tree-shaking yet.
 For production browser builds, you probably should use a tool like esbuild or swc.

-Longer-term, bun intends to replace Node.js, Webpack, Babel, yarn, and PostCSS (in production).
+Longer-term, bun intends to replace Node.js, Webpack, Babel, Yarn, and PostCSS (in production).

 ### Upcoming breaking changes